Monday, September 30, 2024

 Third, maybe we could charge some devices.

-Fourth, our guidebook mentioned that there was a decent wild camp site just before the restaurant and bar, and an even better one by an old quarry about a half hour walk further on.
+Fourth, the guidebook mentioned that there was a decent wild camp site just before the restaurant and bar, and an even better one by an old quarry about a half hour walk further on.
 We knew there would be a place to wild camp near there!

 "I think we should try to hit it.
 This evening.
 Right now," I told Karolina.